Jaundice (Hyperbilirubinemia)

 • Pale stools: When bilirubin is unable to reach the intestines, stools may become pale or clay-colored.

-• Abdominal pain or discomfort: In some cases, jaundice may be associated with abdominal pain or discomfort, particularly if it is caused by liver inflammation or obstruction of the bile ducts.
+• Abdominal pain or discomfort: In some cases, jaundice (hyperbilirubinemia) may be associated with abdominal pain or discomfort, particularly if it is caused by liver inflammation or obstruction of the bile ducts.

 Other Potential Symptoms